Enrolling Windows 10 Devices Using Azure AD: Workspace ONE UEM Operational TutorialVMware Workspace ONE UEM 2105 and later

-- Administrator configures the integration between Azure AD and Workspace ONE UEM.
+- The administrator configures the integration between Azure AD and Workspace ONE UEM.

-- End-users begins one of the Azure AD-based onboarding flows.
-Based on the users email/UPN, Azure AD retrieves the authentication endpoint (managed/federated) and redirects users to authenticate and provide MFA if configured.
+- End-users begin one of the Azure AD-based onboarding flows.
+Based on the user's email/UPN, Azure AD retrieves the authentication endpoint (managed/federated) and redirects users to authenticate and provide MFA if configured.